danyelkoca/SP500/README.md

 # Stock Market Prediction with Machine Learning
 This was my final project for the Matlab class of spring semester, 2018.
 It is an implementation of machine learning on stock market data.

 For this project, no libraries were used.
-The deep learning algorithm was written manually based on mathematical principles
+The deep learning algorithm was written manually based on mathematical principles.

 2 csv files are the daily data for S&P 500 and VIX index, both retrieved from Yahoo Finance.
 S&P goes back to 1950s while VIX goes back to 1990s.
 I used a modified version of realized standard deviation to extrapolate VIX into 1950s.